smadeira/ministry-platform-api/README.md

 ```

 ### The whole script
-Here is the whole script that gets events in the next 30 days.
+Here is a whole script that gets events in the next 30 days.

 ```php
 <?php